rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 !!!
 TIP

-    The majority of the downloading, configuring and compiling of the Linux kernel done in the following sections can/should be done as an unprivileged user.However, the final steps that require actual installation or altering of system files and binaries need to be done with elevated privileges.
+    The majority of the downloading, configuring and compiling of the Linux kernel done in the following sections can/should be done as an unprivileged user.
+However, the final steps that require actual installation or altering of system files and binaries need to be done with elevated privileges.

     We are able to do most of the work as an unprivileged user because we will be using a special kernel build option, which allows us to specify a custom working or output directory.
 Specifically, we’ll use the `O=~/build/kernel` option for all applicable invocations of make.